Chapter 6: The View Layer Contract

 What a View should do:

-- Render data from those observables
+- Render data from those signals

 - Capture user interactions and call ViewModel commands